JohnsonBiophysicsLab/.github/profile/README.md

-## Hi there 👋
+# Hi there 👋

-## This is the Johnson's lab in Johns Hopkins University who developed the NonEquilibrium Reaction-Diffusion Self-assembly Simulator (NERDSS).
+This is the Johnson's lab in Johns Hopkins University who developed the NonEquilibrium Reaction-Diffusion Self-assembly Simulator (NERDSS).

+### NOTE: if you are seeing this as a lab member, please reach out to administrators.

 <!--
 JohnsonBiophysicsLab/.github is a special repository.